 2. Sex, Obscenity & Nudity:

-- Contents include inciting or encouraging induce viewers to obscene or indecent behaviour or breach of law.
+- Contents include inciting or encouraging induce viewers to obscene or indecent behavior or breach of law.

 - Report, if present sex, nudity, kissing or offensive behaviour or language so as to glorify, encourage or justify induce or incite indecent or obscene behaviour in programmes.